biofects/Google-Home-Messages/README.md

 # Google Home Messages

-Google Home Messages - Send Messages to a Google Home Device.
+Google Home Messages - Send Messages using tts to a Google Home Device.
 Use this to create events in IFTTT or schedule messages.
 This is Docker ready or stand alone NPM.
-I am running this on a raspberry PI
+I am running this on a Raspberry PI

 ## Getting Started

 Google Home Messages is written in Javascript for NodeJS and will install all required packages as needed.
+This uses TTS to send messages to google home.

 ### Prerequisites
 ```